justin0559/finance-tracker/PRIVACY_POLICY.md

 - **With Your Consent**: When you explicitly authorize us to share specific information
 - **Legal Requirements**: When required by law, court order, or governmental authority
 - **Service Providers**: With trusted service providers (such as Supabase) who help us operate our service, under strict confidentiality agreements
+- **Advertising Partners**: Anonymous identifiers and usage data may be shared with Google AdMob for advertising purposes.
+No personally identifiable financial information is shared with advertising partners

 ## Your Rights and Choices